luapower/luapower-all/nw.md

 ### `win:autoquit() -> t|f` <br> `win:autoquit(t|f)`

 Get/set the window autoquit flag (default: `false`).
-When this flag is `true`, the app quits when the window is closed.
+When this flag is `true`, the app loop exists when the window is closed.
 This flag can be used on the app's main window if there is such a thing.

 ## Timers